sustainable-computing-io/kepler-operator/README.md

 ### Uninstall the operator

-List the installed version and the releated resources that will be deleted before uninstalling by running the uninstall script.
+List the installed version and the related resources that will be deleted before uninstalling by running the uninstall script.

 ```sh
 ./hack/uninstall-operator.sh
 ```

 Once the above is verified, uninstall the operator and all the related resources by specifying the `--delete` flag.